jolin-nexthink/nxt2itsm/README.md

 Most of the configuration will be done in the settings.json file.
 You can find how the file is structured by accessing the following link: "https://appliance_fqdn/"

+Here are some important points:

+- The different score files need to be in the same folder as the nxt2itsm.js file (/usr/lib/node_modules/nxt2itsm/) and then listed in the settings.json file.
-Note that to access the https page, some certificates need to be put in place in a subfolder "keys".
+- The certificates need to be put in place (or created if selfsigned) in the "keys" subfolder.
 The files in the folder upon installation are simply examples.

-You can have 3 potential files in there depending if you are using trusted certificates or self-signed one:
+You can have 3 potential files in the "keys" folder depending if you are using trusted certificates or self-signed one:

 	cert.pem -> the certificate file
 	key.pem -> the associated key